All Episodes

 Stay with us.

-Let me share with you another dirty little seek.
+Let me share with you another dirty little secret, a theory of mine.

 Nevertheless, some people continue to doubt me.

-David Broder has a piece today, or had a piece in the Washington Post Sunday, all about the honeymoon fading.
+David Broder has a piece today, or had a piece in the Washington POST sunday, all about the honeymoon fading.

-David Broder, the end of the honeymoon.
+Uh, David Broder, the end of the honeymoon.

-Among those who follow government closely, there has been an unmistakable change in tone in the past few weeks.
+Among those who follow government closely, there has been an unmistakable change in tone in the past few weeks, and these are not little rush limbos hoping that Obama fails.

-They are politicians and journalists, measuring him with the same skeptical eye they apply to everyone else.
+They are politicians and journalists measuring him with the same skeptical eye.

-When Obama moved beyond the stimulus bill to his speech to the joint session of Congress and his budget message.
+I think the shift began, writes mr Broder, when Obama moved beyond the stimulus bill to his speech to the joint session of Congress and his budget message.

-For the first time, the full extent of his ambitions for 2009 became clear, not just stopping and reversing the steep slide in the economy, but also launching highly controversial efforts in health care, energy, and education.
+For the first time, the full extent of his ambitions for 2009 became clear, not just stopping and reversing the steep slide in the economy, but also launching highly controversial efforts in healthcare, energy and education.

-Now I realize I'm not going to get credit from the likes of David Broder.
+Now I realize i'm not going to get credit from the likes of David Broder.

-And there's another one at Bloomberg by, or I'm sorry, it's at the Hill.com by Alexander Bolton, Obama's honeymoon bliss fading.
+But my whole point in saying I hoped Obama failed is rooted Right here in these stories, there's another one at Bloomberg by, or I'm sorry, it's at Thehill.com by Alexander Bolton, Obama's honeymoon bliss fading.

-Oh, right, he's taken on too much.
+Oh, right, he's taking on too much.

 What?